 On starting at PACE, we will already have an idea of your child’s ability through the assessment information we will request from their mainstream school.
 Class teacher will also complete baseline assessments to find the level your child is working at.
 This will help teachers to plan lessons and set achievable yet challenging targets for your child.
 We will continue to regularly assess your child during their time at PACE and we really enjoy celebrating pupil’s progress, achievements and successes.
 At all review meetings which are held every term with your child’s mainstream school, teachers will provide detailed progress reports to inform you on how your child is progressing and their attainment levels across the core subjects.

 Pupils are grouped in small, mixed year group classes with a teacher and Senior Learning Assistant.
 PACE offers a broad and balanced curriculum, concentrating on the core subjects of English, Maths and Science whilst also offering cross curricular topics (See our topics part of the website) which change on a termly basis.
 All staff work tirelessly to provide a rich, vibrant and engaging learning environment for the children.

 Part of our timetable at PACE also includes a creative curriculum.
 This includes lessons such as Music, Art, Design Technology, History and Physical Education.
-The children also receive swimming lessons throughout the year.
+The children also receive weekly swimming lessons throughout the year.

 All of our staff have received communication training from the Speech and Language Therapists and have also been trained in strategies to help children with additional needs such as ADHD and ASD.
 All ASD friendly strategies can be implemented in the classroom by staff.